Johns Hopkins UniversityEST. 1876

 Paola Marrati received her education in philosophy in Italy and France: she majored in philosophy at the Università degli Studi di Pisa and pursued her doctoral studies at the École des Hautes Études en Sciences Sociales in Paris as well as at the Marc Bloch University of Strasbourg.

-Her research interest in modern and contemporary philosophy focus mainly on the works of authors such as Bergson, Deleuze, Derrida and Cavell who all, in spite of their obvious differences, attempt to transform philosophy so that it can continue to be faithful to its ancient task of being at once a criticism of culture and a therapeutic of the self.
-She is also interested in how philosophical problems are expressed and renewed outside of the canon, especially in literature, films and TV series.
+Her research interests in modern and contemporary philosophy focus mainly on the works of authors such as Bergson, Deleuze, Derrida and Cavell who all, in spite of their obvious differences, attempt to transform philosophy so that it can continue to be faithful to its ancient task of being at once a criticism of culture and a therapeutic of the self.
+She is also interested in how philosophical problems are expressed and renewed outside of the canon, especially in literature, films, and TV series.
 Her teaching reflects her research interests and is guided by the commitment to the most historically accurate and conceptually rigorous reading of texts.
-Some of her recent courses and seminars include: “Gilles Deleuze.
-Critical Philosophy,” “The Event and the Ordinary,” “The Morality and Politics of Skepticism,” “Cinema and Philosophy,” “What Remains of the Human” “Concepts of Life.”
+Some of her recent courses and seminars include: “Emerson, Baldwin, Cavell and the Unfinished Promise of America: Then and Now,” “Gilles Deleuze.
+Critical Philosophy,” “The Event and the Ordinary,” “The Morality and Politics of Skepticism,” “Cinema and Philosophy,” “Who or What Counts as Human,” “Concepts of Life.”